kermitt2/grobid-ner/grobid-ner/doc/class-and-senses.md

 - noter qu'il y a une exception au largest entity match bidule : la classe MEASURE lorsque c'est devant, etc., cf issue 32 -->

 ➡ There is no specific class for foreign words.
 They are annotated in one of the existing classes, if relevant, otherwise they are not annotated.
-In all cases, they are identified in parallel by another attribute.
+In all cases, they are identified in parallel by another attribute, orthogonal to the entity class [(issue #37)](https://github.com/kermitt2/grobid-ner/issues/37).

 ➡ Punctuation (like quotation marks) are to be left outside the tags, for example: `"<ENAMEX type="PERSON_TYPE">socialists</ENAMEX>"` [(issue #26)](https://github.com/kermitt2/grobid-ner/issues/26).